openjusticebaltimore/better_data_portal/about.md

 ### About this data portal
-This project was built and is maintained by Anthony Moser to make it easier to search Chicago's data portal (and others like it).
+This portal is maintained by Open Justice Baltimore to make it easier to search Baltimore's data portal (and others like it).
+The portal code was originally written by Anthony Moser.

 It's a fairly simple Python app that uses sodapy to access the data portal and Streamlit to create this web interface.
-You can check out the repo at <http://www.github.com/anthonymoser/better_data_portal>
+You can check out the repo at <http://www.github.com/openjusticebaltimore/better_data_portal>

 ### Notes on usage